| The Real Saddam, or Selective Reporting? By - September 19th, 2003 Most people have an expectation that the major media outlets in

 people supported the Ba'ath's overthrow of him.
 They don't mention that

+the Ba'aths were supported by America as an anti-Communist organization.
 The way the program presents the information it appears as though the

 Ba'ath Party, all by itself, came essentially out of nowhere and